Students at risk of dropping out

 - The learner has provided feedback to the instructor or a peer within the activity

 - The learner has revised and/or resubmitted content to the activity

 This model begins by assigning a maximum potential value of cognitive depth to each activity module.
-For example, the Assignment module allows up to cognitive depth of 4.
-See below for more details of how these levels are assigned for core activity modules.
+For example, the Assignment activity allows up to cognitive depth of 4.
+See below for more details of how these levels are assigned for core activities.

 Once the potential levels are assigned, each student enroled in a course is evaluated based on the proportion of the potential depth reached.
 For example, if an activity only supports up to level 3 and the student has reached level 3, the student is participating at 100 percent of the possible level of cognitive depth.

 Social breadth is a measure of the construct "social presence" within the Community of Inquiry theoretical framework.
 It is defined as “The ability of participants to identify with the group or course of study, communicate purposefully in a trusting environment, and develop personal and affective relationships progressively by way of projecting their individual personalities” (Garrison, 2009, p 352).
 In the past, social presence has usually been measured via post-course surveys and manual discourse analysis, though there have been increasing attempts to automate this process.
 This model implements social presence as "social breadth" by examining the breadth of opportunities the participant has to communicate with others.
 The level of breadth ranges from 0 to 5, where 0 indicates the learner has not interacted with anyone.
 The levels of potential social breadth are: